danisuesmith/new-project-phase-1/README.md

 Initial Idea: A book search where you can view based on genre. save or like books?
 Remove books you are not interested in?

 Features:
-*Drop down menu for subjects
+* Random "Poem of the Day" link
-*Search for subject so user can be precise
+* Can favorite random poems
-*Order by year?
+* Favorited poems will display under "poem list"
-*Comment section
+* Can click app name and will be taken to home page

 ### Requirements

 - Have json server installed
-- 3 different event listeners
+- 3 different/ unique event listeners

 ### Installation Instructions